 The apparent inconsistency in the law whereas s.59(2) of the Provincial Offences Act allows for flexibility yet other statutes such as those referenced above state that fines are mandatory minimums was previously challenged on appeal to the Ontario Court of Appeal by the Crown in the case of R. v.
 Ade-Ajayi, 2011 ONCA 192 where it was ruled that the flexibility indeed exists.

-Distracted Driving Is Commonly Misunderstood Technically, the term "distracted driving" is a misnomer as such a term fails to exist within...Learn More
+#TOKEN-sPhrase1# #TOKEN-sPhrase2# Technically, the term "distracted driving" is a misnomer as such a term fails to exist within the Highway...Learn More

 Statutorily Prescribed Sentences With tens of thousands of traffic tickets issued for violations of the Highway Traffic Act, R.S.O.
 1990, c. ...Learn More